 I have been busy brainstorming ways to get M and M excited about reading on their own.
-I mentioned my plan to make quiet reading a priority, but I want to take it a step further.
-I decided to create a book report template that I could easily print out for them when they reach the end of the book.
-(And since I was doing it for myself… well you know… I did it for you too! )
+We do plenty of reading activities and this one just seemed to be a perfect fit for our new independent readers.
+I decided to create a printable book report template that I could easily print out for them when they reach the end of the book.
+(And since I was doing it for myself… well you know… I did it for you too! 😉 )

 I made them very simple.
 After all we want this to be fun right!
 I made 6 different templates.
 They all ask for Title, Author and Illustrator.
 They all have a place for notes.
 But the bottom half of all 6 is different.